nikolaswise/lonegoosepress/source/publications/broadsides/famous/index.md

 price: $90
 image: broadsides/famous.jpg
 thumbnail: broadsides/famous_TN.jpg
-available: false
+available: true
 layout: project
 num: 10
 ---

 The river is famous to the fish.

-The loud voice is famous to silence, which knew it would inherit the earth before anybody said so.
+The loud voice is famous to silence,<br>
+which knew it would inherit the earth<br>
+before anybody said so.<br>

-The cat sleeping on the fence is famous to the birds watching him from the birdhouse.
+The cat sleeping on the fence is famous to the birds<br>
+watching him from the birdhouse.<br>

 The tear is famous, briefly, to the cheek.

-The idea you carry close to your bosom is famous to your bosom.
+The idea you carry close to your bosom<br>
+is famous to your bosom.<br>

-The boot is famous to the earth, more famous than the dress shoe, which is famous only to floors.
+The boot is famous to the earth,<br>
+more famous than the dress shoe,<br>
+which is famous only to floors.<br>

-The bent photograph is famous to the one who carries it and not at all famous to the one who is pictured.
+The bent photograph is famous to the one who carries it<br>
+and not at all famous to the one who is pictured.<br>

-I want to be famous to shuffling men who smile while crossing streets, sticky children in grocery lines, famous as the one who smiled back.
+I want to be famous to shuffling men<br>
+who smile while crossing streets,<br>
+sticky children in grocery lines,<br>
+famous as the one who smiled back.<br>

-I want to be famous in the way a pulley is famous, or a buttonhole, not because it did anything spectacular, but because it never forgot what it could do.
+I want to be famous in the way a pulley is famous,<br>
+or a buttonhole, not because it did anything spectacular,<br>
+but because it never forgot what it could do.<br>

-From Words Under the Words: Selected Poems.
+>> From *Words Under the Words: Selected Poems*.
 Far Corner Books, Portland, Oregon, 1995.
 Copyright 1995 by Naomi Shihab Nye.